 Google has an open and entrepreneurial culture, mostly resembling the culture of start-ups where everyone’s ideas are valued and everyone on the team is made comfortable sharing their opinion (Google.co.uk, 2014).

-The company’s structure is non-hierarchical and flat that allows collaboration between teams and makes the leadership position easy to approach.
+The company’s structure is non-hierarchical and flat which allows collaboration between teams and makes the leadership position easy to approach.

 Google’s culture also serves as an ideal medium to foster the company’s innovation and, in fact, several innovative products of the company can be credited to its culture (Economist, 2009).

 Google maintains a strong brand reputation among its users, advertisers and partners.
-The company has a reputation of one of the top brands in the world and best places to work.
+The company has a reputation as one of the top brands in the world and the best place to work.
 Google was Fortune’s top company to work for in the latest ranking report of 2014 (CNN Money, 2014).

-Google’s valuable intellectual properties such as trademark and patents are also worth considering under intangible resources of the company.
+Google’s valuable intellectual properties such as trademarks and patents are also worth considering under the intangible resources of the company.